2016 Portugal wildfires: Fire in Madeira

-On 9 August 2016 a fire, allegedly by arson, started at the S. Roque parish in Madeira that quickly spread throughout the region of Southern Madeira and to its capital Funchal.
+On 9 August 2016, a fire allegedly caused by arson started in the S. Roque parish in Madeira.
+It quickly spread throughout the region of southern Madeira and to its capital, Funchal.
+Madeira's regional president Miguel Albuquerque said the fire was "under control" despite it still burning on several fronts.

-Though still burning in several fronts, the fire was, according to Madeira's regional president Miguel Albuquerque, "under control".
 The statement was later qualified.

-Four deaths are attributed to the wildfire as well as a thousand displaced people.

-The five-star hotel "Choupana Hills" was also gutted by the flames.

-Three suspects of arson are currently detained and one of them is currently in pre-trial detention.

-Reactions
+The fire caused four deaths and displaced one thousand people.
+Choupana Hills Resort & Spa, a five-star hotel, was gutted by the flames.
+Three arson suspects were detained, one of whom was held in pre-trial detention.

+Arouca fire

+Arouca was one of the most affected municipalities during the 2016 Portugal wildfires.
+The Arouca fire was caused by multiple fires that covered a total of 26,821 ha.
+Occurring between 6 and 15 August, they also affected Castelo de Paiva, Vale de Cambra and São Pedro do Sul.
+No casualties were reported; some residents were evacuated.

+Evacuation

+Authorities evacuated the Choupana Hills Resort & Spa hotel and gave public servants a day off to help relocate people affected by the fires.
+Two hospitals and two elderly homes were also evacuated.
+950 people sheltered in army barracks and schools around the island.

+Online reactions

 The hashtag #PrayForPortugal trended on social media in response to the wildfires.

 International support

-The South Yorkshire Fire and Rescue service in the United Kingdom sent a large amount of specialist equipment to volunteer colleagues in Portugal after an appeal for equipment.
-The shipment included hose-reel fittings, ropes and tools.

-The European Union is helping Portugal combat the wildfires.
-Italy and Spain have sent three Canadair airplanes.
-Morocco is also sending two Canadair airplanes.
+The South Yorkshire Fire and Rescue service in the United Kingdom sent a large amount of specialist equipment to volunteer colleagues in Portugal after they appealed for equipment.
+The shipment included hose-reel fittings, ropes, and tools.
+The European Union helped Portugal combat the wildfires.
+Italy and Spain sent three Canadair airplanes and Morocco sent two.

-East Timor is donating €2M to Portugal to help fight the fires and to help the victims.
+East Timor donated €2 million to Portugal to help fight the fires and support the victims.

-Russia is also expected to send air help due to a bilateral agreement between the two countries.
+Russia was also expected to send air support due to a bilateral agreement between the two countries.

 Cristiano Ronaldo also donated £100,000 to his hometown of Funchal.